 - Assisting you throughout the application or appeal process to ensure everything goes smoothly

-- Handle all your communications with the SSA and other parties involved
+- Handling all your communications with the SSA and other parties involved

-- Represent you and your best interests at all times
+- Representing you and your best interests at all times

 Remember, SSDI isn’t a handout or applying for charity.
 You earned these benefits by paying into them throughout your time working.
 So, don’t feel guilty about pursuing the proper amount of benefits you think you deserve, or for studying how you can increase your SSDI.